open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 ## Span Shim

-The `Span` operations MUST be implemented using underlying OpenTelemetry `Span` and `Baggage` values through a `SpanContext` Shim.
+The OpenTracing `Span` operations MUST be implemented using underlying OpenTelemetry `Span` and `Baggage` values through a `SpanContext` Shim.

 In order to satisfy the OpenTracing `Span` requirements: